FlusherDock1/Gutenberg/readme.md

 You can test it online here [Gutenberg playground](https://testgutenberg.com/).

-This plugin allows you to embed Gutenberg in the backend form of your own model by creating Polymorph relation with your model.
+This plugin allows you to embed Gutenberg in the backend form of your own model by creating Polymorph relation .

 **PLUGIN CURRENTLY IN BETA ALSO AS LARABERG.**

 Integration of Laraberg by [VanOns\Laraberg](https://github.com/VanOns/laraberg) for OctoberCMS.
 All credits goes to VanOns.

 All current block are from standart [Gutenberg.js](https://github.com/front/gutenberg-js) package.
-None of them are custom from Laraberg.
+None of them are custom or from Laraberg.
+You can find all this blocks at [Gutenberg playground](https://testgutenberg.com/) and test them there.

 **Working:**
 - Common blocks
-    - Paragraph
+    - Paragraph - (All text formating also works).
     - Image _(only by link, file upload not working)_
     - Heading
     - Audio _(only by link, file upload not working)_